 While ICIs are highly effective in patients with MSI/dMMR metastatic colorectal cancer (mCRC), Cohen et al. (2020) predicted that the Response Evaluation Criteria in Solid Tumors (RECIST) 1.1 criteria was underestimating the response to ICIs due to the pseudoprogression phenomenon.
 Using data from the GERCOR NIPICOL phase II study, the authors aimed to evaluate the frequency of pseudoprogressions in patients with MSI/dMMR mCRC that were treated with nivolumab and ipilimumab.
 Nivolumab was given to MSI/dMMR mCRC patients previously treated with fluoropyrimidines, oxaliplatin, and irinotecan with/without targeted therapies.
 The primary endpoint of the study was disease control rate at 12 weeks according to RECIST 1.1 and iRECIST by central review.
-Fifty-seven patients were included in the study, with 48% having received ≥3 prior lines of chemotherapy, 18% with BRAF mutations, and 56% with Lynch syndrome-related cancer.
+Fifty-seven patients were included in the study, with 48% having received \geq three prior lines of chemotherapy, 18% with BRAF mutations, and 56% with Lynch syndrome-related cancer.
 Of these 57 patients, 7 discontinued due to adverse events and one died due to a treatment-related adverse events (TRAE).
 The authors found that at 12 weeks, the disease control rate was 86% with RECIST 1.1 and 87.7% with iRECIST and 2 pseudoprogressions were observed (one at week 6, one at week 36).
 These two pseudoprogressions represented 18% of patients with disease progression per RECIST 1.1 criteria.
 The 12-month PFS rate was 72.9% with RECIST 1.1 and 76.5% with iRECIST and the 12-month OS rate was 84%.
 The ORR was 59.7% with both criteria.
 The authors concluded that pseudoprogression is rare in patients with MSI/dMMR mCRC who are treated with nivolumab and ipilimumab and that this combined ICI therapy confirms impressive disease control rate and survival outcomes in these MSI/dMMR patients (Cohen et al., 2020).

-Andre et al. (2020) examined the efficacy of first-line pembrolizumab therapy as compared to first-line chemotherapy therapy for dMMR/MSI-H advanced or metastatic colorectal cancer.
-In this phase 3, open-label clinical trial, 307 patients with metastatic MSI/dMMR colorectal cancer who had not received prior cancer treatment were randomly assigned to pembrolizumab or chemotherapy as a primary treatment and PFS and OS were assessed.
+Andre et al. (2020) examined the efficacy of first line pembrolizumab therapy as compared to first-line chemotherapy therapy for dMMR/MSI-H advanced or metastatic colorectal cancer.
+In this phase three, open-label clinical trial, 307 patients with metastatic MSI/dMMR colorectal cancer who had not received prior cancer treatment were randomly assigned to pembrolizumab or chemotherapy as a primary treatment and PFS and OS were assessed.
 Patients that received chemotherapy were able to cross over to pembrolizumab therapy if their disease progressed.
-The authors found that pembrolizumab treatment in MSI-H/dMMR colorectal cancer patients was superior to chemotherapy with respect to PFS.
-At the time of cutoff, 56 members of the pembrolizumab group and 69 chemotherapy group patients had died.
+The authors found that pembrolizumab treatment in MSI-H/dMMR colorectal cancer patients was superior to chemotherapy group patients had died.
 At the time of the report, OS data were still evolving (they report that 66% of required events had occurred).
 An overall response (complete or partial) was observed in 43.8% of pembrolizumab patients as compared to only 33.1% of chemotherapy patients.
 Among those patients with an overall response, 83% of the pembrolizumab group, as compared to just 35% of the chemotherapy group, had an ongoing response at 24 months.
-TRAEs occurred in just 22% of pembrolizumab patients as compared to 66% of chemotherapy patients (including one death).
-The authors conclude that pembrolizumab is superior to chemotherapy as a first-line therapy in MSI-H/dMMR metastatic colorectal cancer, with fewer TRAE (Andre et al., 2020).
+TRAEs occurred in just 22% of pembrolizumab patients as compared to 66% of chemotherapy as a first-line therapy in MSI-H/dMMR metastatic colorectal cancer, with fewer TRAE (Andre et al., 2020).